sc6354/CSE-6242-Group-Project/README.md

     jupyter notebook
     ```
 3.  **Open and Run the Notebook:** In the Jupyter interface, navigate to the `notebooks/` directory and open `housing_price_modeling.ipynb`.
 Run all cells to execute the modeling pipeline, evaluate performance, and generate visualizations.
 Secondly, navigate to `inter_modeling.ipynb` and run all cells to execute inference modeling.

+### Running the Streamlit App
+1.  **Data Preprocessing:** Before running the notebook, ensure the data is preprocessed.
+Run the Python script from the project root:
+    ```bash
+    python src/preprocess_data.py
+    ```
+    This script will read raw data from `data/raw/`, perform cleaning and feature engineering, and save the processed training and test sets to `data/processed_data/`.

+2.  **Launch Jupyter Notebook:**
+    ```bash
+    jupyter notebook
+    ```
+3.  **Open and Run the Notebook:** In the Jupyter interface, navigate to the `notebooks/` directory and open `housing_price_modeling.ipynb`.
+Run all cells to execute the modeling pipeline, evaluate performance, and generate visualizations.
+Secondly, navigate to `inter_modeling.ipynb` and run all cells to execute inference modeling.